tweag/gh-migration-scripts/README.md

 #### Required Arguments

-1. `-f` or `--file` - Input file name with repository names to delete.
+1. `-f` or `--input-file` - Input file name with repository names to delete.
 2. `-o` or `--organization` - Organization name.

 #### Optional Arguments